Artichoke and Chicken Chowder is a hearty, satisfying bowl of deliciousness!

 - 4 cups chicken stock (or more to thin if needed)

-- 2 cups peeled and chopped Yukon potatoes
+- 2 cups (peeled or unpeeled) and chopped Yukon potatoes

-- 1 can (14 ounce) quartered artichoke hearts in water, drained and coarsely chopped
+- 1 can (14 ounce) artichoke hearts in water, drained and coarsely chopped

 - 2 cups milk (whole or 2 percent)